rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </script>
 ```

 In the template, we can check to see if the `selectedSearchMethod` is the same as the radio button `type`.
-If it is, we want to att the checked attribue using `v-bind:`, or the `:` shorthand:
+If it is, we want to add the checked attribute using `v-bind:`, or the `:` shorthand:

 ```html
 <!-- SearchType.vue -->